sero-dev/adventure-works/README.md

 The docker-compose.yml file uses the following environment variables for SQL Server configuration:

-- SA_PASSWORD: The password for the SA (System Administrator) account.
+- MSSQL_SA_PASSWORD: The password for the SA (System Administrator) account.
 - ACCEPT_EULA: Set to Y to accept the End User License Agreement.

 You can modify these directly in the docker-compose.yml file if needed.
+If you do modify the `MSSQL_SA_PASSWORD` variable, find and replace the password on the docker compose file.
+There should be a total of 3 references for that variable.

 ### 4. Start the Containers